CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ### Why should authors add a security policy?

-You should add a security policy to tell users that you (the developers and maintainers of your software) care about the integrity of their data and systems.
+You should add a security policy to tell downstream users that you (the developers and maintainers of your software) care about the integrity of their data and systems.

 A security policy tells users how to report security issues to the project maintainer(s), how the maintainer(s) will respond, and what software will be supported by them.